 This is my website and blog.
 You can navigate using the menu above.
 I post as often as I’m able to – go to My Blog Posts to see the latest.
-You’ll also find specific pages about Traveling Jewish Theatre (1978-2012), my recent solo play with music, Lightning in the Brain and some modern theatre history
+You’ll also find specific pages about Traveling Jewish Theatre (1978-2012), my recent writing and some modern theatre history

 I’m now available for free-lance editing, writing and creative consultation.
 I’m happy to help with anything from novels to grant proposals including performance work, screenplays and creative non-fiction.
 I’ve worked in all those forms for many years.
 Besides the material on this site, you can read my some of my own short pieces in The Sun, an amazing magazine based in Chapel Hill, NC.
 Most recently, The Sun featured Our Grand Delusion, my interview with Zen priest and poet Norman Fischer.
 If you’d like to know more, email me at email@example.com to arrange a free consultation – in person or by phone.

 The storytelling class I’ve been teaching at Book Passage in Corte Madera has gotten such an enthusiastic response, that I’ve been asked to do more next year.
 Here’s an advance notice of the listings that will be in their next newsletter:

 Finding Your Story (one day intensive) Sunday January 19, 2020.
 10:00am – 4:00pm.
 Tuition: $150.
 Registration limited to 10

 Telling Your Story: Six Thursdays, February 20, 27 and March 5, 12, 19, and 26, 2020.
 6:00 – 8:00pm.
 Tuition $250.
 Registration limited to 10.

 These classes haven’t been posted on the Book Passage website yet, but you can get on their email list at https://www.bookpassage.com/classes-workshops

 or call (415) 927-0960